ircv3/ircv3-specifications/extensions/line-lengths-3.3.md

 ### Examples

-In the following examples, the default message length is presumed to be 100 octets (rather than 512) and the extended length is presumed to be 400 octets (rather than 2048).
+In the following examples, the default message length is presumed to be 100 bytes (rather than 512) and the extended length is presumed to be 400 bytes (rather than 2048).
 This is done purely to simplify presentation and convey the concept more easily.

 * ` ->` conveys lines being sent from this client to the IRC server.
 * `<- ` conveys lines being sent from the server to this client.